Notes on the Modern Meta (Early 2026)

 - Clunky disruption.
 You need to hit an artifact, a creature and their graveyard.
 Enchantment removal is a distant fourth.
 Disruption with a single mode (like Path to Exile) is bad.

-🥇 Jeskai Blink
+🥇 {WUR} Jeskai Blink

 Updated: 2026-01-10